Magicninja7/Boop/README.md

-Description: Its a polar, 4axis 3d printer!
+Description: Its a polar, 4axis, cantivileerian 3d printer!
 It uses a unorthodox aproach to rotate the hotend in b axis, and y axis, using only 2 motors and being pretty cool!
 The printbed is also backlit!! :3
 WHy? idk, felt like it tbh.
 Saw a cool video on yt, thought: i wanna do that.
 And then highway happened.
 And then this happened.

 ## Cad